-I began shooting after talking my father into taking a class with me and quickly fell in love with the sport.
-With my background as a scientist and dancer, I found myself creatively fascinated with the archers form and studying anatomy of the shot process.
-This sparked my interest to become a Level 3 certified instructor.
-I particularly enjoy working with young archers and growing the sport of archery.
-I also compete with an Olympic Recurve in local competitions with a goal competing at a
+I began shooting after talking my father into taking a class with me, and quickly fell in love with the sport.
+With my background as a scientist and as a dancer, I found myself creatively fascinated with the form and anatomy of an archer’s shot process.
+This curiosity sparked my interest to become a certified Level 3 instructor.
+I particularly enjoy working with young archers, and growing the sport of archery.
+I also compete with an Olympic Recurve.

 I started shooting an old stick bow in 1958 after seeing Howard Hill and Fred Bear shoot at a sportsman show.
 Life got in the way (school, marriage, Vietnam), but I got back into shooting using a compound bow.
 This led me to Lancaster Archery Supply not long after they opened in the early 1980s.
 After retiring, I spent enough time at the Lancaster Archery Academy that their program director, Heather Pfeil, asked if I wanted to work here.
 I said yes, and that has led to my obtaining a Level 1, 2, and now Level 3 Instructor certification, becoming a certified USA Archery judge, and working full time at the Academy.
 It is so much fun to watch the faces of my students as they light up when they “Get It”.